misskey-dev/misskey/CONTRIBUTING.md

 Thanks for your cooperation 🤗

 ## Reviewers guide
+Be willing to comment on the good points and not just the things you want fixed 💯

 ### Review perspective
 - Scope
   - Are the goals of the PR clear?